 Field-related vocabulary → If you are learning English for professional or academic purposes, click on Field-related vocabulary to see which words in your text are related to the 47 fields of study on FieldRelated.com.
 The system can display the best match, the three best matches, or the ten best matches.
 Each match is shown with a link to additional field-related readings, listenings, and glossaries to help you extend your field-related learning.

 Target Structures → English Second Language teachers often ask their students to use certain target structures in their writing.
-This tool checks for comma-separated lists of words in your writing, displaying and numbering sentences that contain a word or phrase from your list.
+This tool checks for comma-separated lists of words in a text, displaying and numbering sentences that contain a word or phrase from your list.
 List items can be case-sensitive or case-insensitive.
-Useful lists to use with this tool can be found here.
+Useful target structure lists can help you get started using this tool with your writing.